aosabook/500lines/pedometer/chapter.md

 Many software engineers reflecting on their training will remember having the pleasure of living in a very perfect world.
 We were taught to solve discrete problems, with defined parameters, in an ideal domain.

 Then we were thrown into the real world, with all of its complexities and challenges.
 It's messy, which makes it all the more exciting.
-When you can solve a real-life problem, with all of its quirks, you can build software that really helps people, every day.
+When you can solve a real-life problem, with all of its quirks, you can build software that really helps people.

-In this chapter, we'll examine a problem that looks straightforward on the surface, and gets tangled very quickly when the real world, and real people, are thrown into it.
+In this chapter, we'll examine a problem that looks straightforward on the surface, and gets tangled very quickly when the real world, and real people, are thrown into the mix.

+We'll work together to build a basic pedometer.
+We'll start by discussing the theory behind a pedometer and creating a step counting solution outside of code.
+Then, we'll implement our solution in code.
+Finally, we'll add a web layer to our code so that we have a friendly interface for a user to work with.

-Let's roll up our sleeves, and prepare to untangle.
+Let's roll up our sleeves, and prepare to untangle a real-world problem.

-# A Basic Pedometer
+# Pedometer Theory

 The rise of the mobile device brought with it a trend to collect more and more data on our daily lives.
 One type of data many people collect is the number of steps they've taken over a period of time.
 This data can be used for health tracking, training for sporting events, or, for those of us obsessed with collecting and analyzing data, just for kicks.
 Steps can be counted using a pedometer, which often uses data from a hardware accelerometer as input.